gszswork/CADA/README.md

 random
 ```

-A detailed requirements file with version on my device is shown in requirements.txt.
+A detailed requirements file with version on my device is shown in environment.yml

 ### Run the code